alisonGitHub/hadoop_install/README.md

 * pocoyo-3 192.168.1.44 (data node)

 ## edit host
-* sudo vi /etc/hostname
+* vi /etc/hostname
-  - add machine name, for each machine, for example,
+  - check machine name, for each machine, for example, you can modify them if you want
     - pocoyo-1

 * sudo vi /etc/hosts